 Either way, a hospital is legally liable for medical malpractice caused by the health practitioners using its formal payroll structure, such as nurses, paramedics, and technicians.
 This also extends to any other specialist offering treatment services within the facility.
 A hospital sued for negligence is responsible for all its employee’s actions.

 Hospitals and Liability

-Doctors Working Hours or Vacation time
+- The Doctor’s Working Hours or Vacation Time

 If the hospital is in control of these aspects, then the doctor is probably an employee of the hospital.

 - The Doctor’s Fee is Set by the Hospital

 This is an indicator that the doctor does not control what he or she can charge, thus, probably making him an employee of the hospital rather than an independent contractor.

 The doctor’s employment status may not be clear.
 Fortunately, you don’t need to worry about that as you can always seek legal remedies in the event of a medical malpractice.
 You only need a seasoned medical malpractice attorney to argue your case and you’ll likely be indemnified for the pain and suffering caused by someone else’s negligence.